SirHeads/phoenix_hypervisor_scripts/bin/phoenix_hypervisor_setup_drswarm.txt

     log_info "validate_container_config: Validating configuration for container $lxc_id..."

     # Load hypervisor config to access LXC_CONFIGS array
+    # Note: validate_dependencies should have loaded it, but check here too for robustness
     if ! load_hypervisor_config; then
-        log_error "validate_container_config: Failed to load hypervisor configuration." fi
+        log_error "validate_container_config: Failed to load hypervisor configuration." exit 1 # Explicit exit for robustness fi

     # Check if container ID exists in config
     if [[ -z "${LXC_CONFIGS[$lxc_id]:-}" ]]; then
         log_error "validate_container_config: Container ID $lxc_id not found in $PHOENIX_LXC_CONFIG_FILE."
-    fi
+        exit 1 # Explicit exit for robustness fi

     # Extract name and check